BritishCorpse/nonsusbot/README.md

 # Graveyard
 A Discord bot created to remove the need of filling a server up with an unnecessary amount of bots.

-#THIS IS OUT OF DATE
+THIS IS OUT OF DATE.
+DOCUMENTATION WILL BE UPDATED SOON

 Table of contents
 =================